 Rory O' Connell brings us Christmas flavours with a twist!
 His dishes include a Red Onion, bacon and Kale broth and a Turkey and Romanesco Pilaf, a Shaved Fennel and Kumquat Salad with Ardsallagh Goats Milk Feta and a mouthwatering Christmas dessert.
 In this two-part Christmas special, Rory O’Connell uses his unique cooking style and ingenuity to create some interesting Christmas recipes.
 Christmas can be a challenging time for a cook, but it’s also an opportunity to add a new twist to traditional festive flavours.
 In both programmes Rory shares new and delicious dishes to add colour and variety to the Christmas table.

-Hot Smoked Salmon with Labneh, Watercress Oil and Coriander Flowers; Grilled Plaice with Roast Chicken Sauce, Grapes, Cucumber and Chervil; Ginger, Turmeric and Lemon Cake.
+In this first programme of Rory’s brand new series, Ireland’s most experienced cookery teacher prepares Hot Smoked Salmon with Labneh, Watercress Oil and Coriander Flowers.
+Rory then cooks Fried Brill with Roast Chicken Sauce, Grapes, Cucumber and Chervil.
+And to finish, Rory makes a delicious Ginger, Turmeric and Lemon Cake.

 Ireland's most experienced cookery teacher prepares roast aubergines with sorrel and date dressing, and mackerel cakes with spiced tomato oil.
 His final dish is ricotta with smashed cherries, olive oil, lemon and mint.